henraldo/rusty-cooperative-localization/README.md

-# UAV-UGV Cooperative Localization with Rust
+# UAV-UGV Cooperative Localization in Rust

 This project generates a user-configurable simulation of cooperative localization between a UAV and UGV, using either an Extended Kalman Filter (EKF), or an Unscented Kalman Filter (UKF).
+This is an improved version of my similar C++ project that I have implemented in Rust.

 Future releases will also provide the means to tune EKF or UKF performance and stability via Monte Carlo Truth Model Testing (TMT) - where Monte Carlo trials are run to collect NEES and NIS statistics for assessing dynamic performance of the implemented filter.